Medicines are essential in treating diseases, enhancing health, and even saving lives.

 Thyroid Dysfunction & Hormonal Imbalances

 The thyroid gland regulates metabolism, energy levels, and numerous bodily processes.
-If it is either underactive (hypothyroidism) or overactive (hyperthyroidism), it can impact the nutrients and hormones essential for producing healthier hair.
+If it is either underactive (hypothyroidism) or overactive (hyperthyroidism), it can impact your hair growth.

 This tends to make the hair dry, brittle, and more easily prone to falling out, not only on the top of the head but also on the brows or around the body.